chuckdries/sunhacks-19/slides/2-webserver.md

 You'll see a `node_modules` folder now exists.
 The `--save` flag instructed npm to save express to a section called `dependencies` in our `package.json` file.
 In the future, if other people download your code, they can run `npm install` to let npm read your package.json and install this project's dependencies automatically.
 Don't ever forget to use `--save` when adding a new package.

+> NOTE: on newer versions of NPM, `--save` is set by default and can be omitted

 ## The hello world webserver

 First, clear out the `index.js` file.